Carl Gustaf Emil Mannerheim: Interwar period

-In 1929, Mannerheim refused the right-wing radicals' plea to become a de facto military dictator, although he did express some support for the right-wing Lapua Movement.
-After President Pehr Evind Svinhufvud was elected in 1931, he appointed Mannerheim as chairman of Finland's Defence Council and gave him a written promise that in the event of war he would become the Commander-in-Chief of the Finnish Army.
-(Svinhufvud's successor Kyösti Kallio renewed this promise in 1937).
-In 1933, Mannerheim received the rank of Field Marshal (sotamarsalkka, fältmarskalk).
 By this time, Mannerheim had come to be seen by the public, including some former socialists, less as a "White General" and more as a nonpartisan figure, enhanced by his public statements urging reconciliation between the opposing sides in the Civil War and the need to focus on national unity and defence: "we need not ask where a man stood fifteen years ago".
 Mannerheim supported Finland's military industry and sought in vain to obtain a military defence union with Sweden.
 However, rearming the Finnish army did not occur as swiftly or as well as he hoped, and he was not enthusiastic about a war.
 He had many disagreements with various Cabinets, and signed many letters of resignation.